andkret/Cookbook/Introduction.md

 ### Buffer

-In the buffer phase you have pub/sub systems like Apache Kafka or other Cloud tools like Google pub/sub or AWS Kinesis.
+In the buffer phase you have pub/sub systems like Apache Kafka, Redis, or other Cloud tools like Google pub/sub or AWS Kinesis.

 These systems are more or less message Queues.
 You put something in on one side and take it out on the other.